Shambhala Teachings

 The education of the warrior is described in broad strokes in chapter 7 of the book Smile at Fear.
 Such education is one of gradual development, starting with the discovery of fear and fearlessness (echoing the teachings of Shambhala levels 1 and 2), nurturing that mind of fear in the "cradle of loving-kindness," up through gradual levels of training that culminate in joining in with a society of master warriors -- beings of intelligence, bravery, gentleness, and artfulness -- and the vision of the Great Eastern Sun.
 It is a path of gentleness, bravery, and intelligence, the qualities of Ashé, that brilliant nature that resides in the hearts of all.

-Within these post-level 5 teachings, the path of warriorship is layed out -- not as a predetermined path, but as something that one discovers through one's own practice, humor, exertion, and discipline.
+Within these post-level 5 teachings, the path of warriorship is laid out -- not as a predetermined path, but as something that one discovers through one's own practice, humor, exertion, and discipline.
 This is described as the path and realization of the four "dignities" of Shambhala -- the dignity of meek, the dignity of perky, the dignity of outrageous, and the dignity of inscrutable -- meek tiger, perky snow lion, outrageous garuda, inscrutable dragon.

 The Four Dignities of Shambhala